Alexis Dziena: Personal life

-Dziena was in an on-and-off relationship with Michael Pitt from 2000 to 2004.
-They appeared together in Joey Ramone's music video for What a Wonderful World in 2002.
+Dziena dated Michael Pitt in the early 2000s.

 In September 2011, Dziena attempted to get a restraining order against her parents, claiming that she was living in fear of them resorting to "murder or violence" to access her money.
 Her request was declined by a judge later that month as she had insufficient evidence to support her allegations.

 In June 2014, Dziena's ex-boyfriend Jeffrey Francis Ausley was granted a restraining order against Dziena after she showed up at his house with a bag of clothes and announced that she was moving in.
 Ausley also alleged that she threatened to harm both of them if he ended their relationship.